metricly/metricly-docs/content/account-admin/reports-email.md

 - Daily EBS volumes on stopped EC2s

 ### Weekly Recommendation Report
-To save a recommendation report:
+How to generate a recommendation report and subscribe to weekly emails:

 1. Navigate to **Cost Management** > **Right Sizing**.
 2. Select the **EC2 Recommendation** tab.